Bobby Gonzalez

-Robert P. Gonzalez (born March 18, 1963) is a basketball head coach.
-Gonzalez was previously scout for the Detroit Pistons of the National Basketball Association, head coach at Manhattan College and Seton Hall University.
+Robert P. Gonzalez (born March 18, 1963) is an assistant men's basketball coach at Mississippi Valley State University.
+Gonzalez was previously a scout for the Detroit Pistons of the National Basketball Association and head coach at Manhattan College and Seton Hall University.
 He is well known for leading the Jaspers to two NCAA tournaments and the second NCAA tournament win in school history.

 Gonzalez had previously been an assistant under Pete Gillen at Xavier, Providence and Virginia, serving as one of Gillen's top recruiters.

 Early life and education

 A native of Binghamton, New York, Gonzalez graduated from Buffalo State College in 1986.

 Coaching career

 Early coaching career (1986–1999)

 Gonzalez began his career as an assistant at Broome Community College in the 1986–87 season then moved up to the NCAA Division I level as an assistant at Binghamton in 1987–88.
 From 1988 to 1991, Gonzalez was an assistant at St. Nicholas of Tolentine High School in The Bronx and coached AAU teams as well.
 In the 1992–93 school year, Gonzalez was head coach at Rice High School in Manhattan.

 Gonzalez later was an assistant under Pete Gillen for six seasons, first at Xavier in the 1993–94 season, then at Providence from 1994 to 1998, and finally at Virginia in the 1998–99 season.